apache/trafficserver/doc/developer-guide/config-vars.en.rst

 Configuration Variable Implementation
 *************************************

-Adding a new configuration variable in :file:`records.config` requires a number of steps which are mostly documented here.
+Adding a new configuration variable in :file:`records.yaml` requires a number of steps which are mostly documented here.

 Before adding a new configuration variable, please discuss it on the mailing